firozkhan18/technologies-notes/core-java-basics-1-1.md

 ## Differences Between String, StringBuffer, and StringBuilder in Java

 ### String in Java

+Before discussing the differences between `String`, `StringBuffer`, and `StringBuilder`, let’s explore some fundamental properties of the `String` class in Java:

 1. **Immutable**: Strings are immutable, allowing for benefits like cached hashcodes, making them efficient as `HashMap` keys.
 2. **String Literals**: Defined with double quotes, created in the string pool.
 3. **Comparison**: Using `==` on string literals returns true as they reference the same instance.
 Use `equals()` for proper comparisons.